BCDevOps/openshift-tools/monitoring/openshift/cronjobs/README.md

 # Cluster Pruning jobs

-## Soft Pruning

-Performs a cluster prune of builds, deployments, and images before a rollout of the image registry (on completed image prune).
-This job will also log to both pod output and a pre-defined PVC for long term log retention.

-### Object Requirements
+## Object Requirements

-* configmap - ${JOB_SOURCE_SCRIPT}
+* BuildConfig - job-runner
 * cronjob - ${JOB_NAME}
 * serviceAccount: ${JOB_SERVICE_ACCOUNT}
 * RBAC: ClusterRoleBinding for cluster-admin to ${JOB_SERVICE_ACCOUNT}
 * PVC (RWX) for storing logs long term - ${JOB_PERSISTENT_STORAGE_NAME}

+## Soft Pruning

+Performs a cluster prune of builds, deployments, and images before a rollout of the image registry (on completed image prune).
+This job will also log to both pod output and a pre-defined PVC for long term log retention.

 ## Hard Pruning